 Have you ever found yourself tearing your hair out wondering how to entertain your youngster?
 Take a trip to the museum.
 Even a two-year-old can have plenty of fun and learn a lot too.
-Every year in May an event called Museums At Night takes place, a national campaign for late night opening across the UK.
-You can find out about it at www.mgm.org.uk.

 Many museums are directed at children, and they can delight at the life-sized versions of the characters they have met in books.
 But even the more adult museums can provide displays that fascinate a youngster.